ArcGIS Blog

 Previously, leveraging these data collections directly within GIS clients was more difficult.
 Now, users have a smooth transition between Hub catalogs and Map Viewer, enabling quick access to put that content to use.

-New ArcGIS Online integration: Adding layers from Hub catalogs
+New ArcGIS Online integrations: Adding layers from Hub catalogs

-The October 2025 update of ArcGIS Online empowers Map Viewer users to add layers directly from ArcGIS Hub catalogs.
+ArcGIS Online now empowers Map Viewer and Scene Viewer users to add layers directly from ArcGIS Hub catalogs.
 This integration makes it possible to browse and use curated datasets with ease, enhancing both accessibility and usability for data providers and users alike.

 Benefits for data providers

 Data providers can increase the reach and impact of their data by sharing content through interoperable, standards-based Hub catalogs.
-When users explore your data in a Hub catalog, they can create a map using Map Viewer and, if signed in, save the maps they create.
-Users can now view and add content from Hub catalogs when browsing layers in the Map Viewer item browser.
-Additionally, users can favorite hub sites from the ArcGIS Online home app, making it easy to return to your curated content.
+When users explore your data in a Hub catalog, they can create a map using Map Viewer and Scene Viewer.
+Users can now view and add content from Hub catalogs when browsing layers in the item browser.
+Additionally, users can favorite hub sites from the site or in ArcGIS Online, making it easy to return to your curated content.

-Users can browse layers from recently visited and favorited hub sites directly in Map Viewer:
+Users can browse layers from recently visited and favorited hub sites directly in Map Viewer and Scene Viewer:

 Washington Geospatial Open Data Portal